joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

    - Involves shredding, chopping, burning, or etching.
    - Remains disposed of in protected landfills.

+## PHI and PII

+- PHI is Protected Health Information

+- PII is Personal Identifiable Information

+## The Right to be Forgotten

+The right to be forgotten is a principle under the General Data Protection Regulation (GDPR).

+- Individuals can request erasure of personal data.
+- Empowers control over online presence.
+- Involves removing outdated or excessive information from online platforms.

 ## Logging and Monitoring Security Events

 Logging is critical for capturing events and ensuring accountability.

+According to the ISC2 Study Guide (chapter 5, module 1, under Data Handling Practices), logging and monitoring systems are characterized as being "Essential to identifying inefficient performing systems, detecting compromises, and providing a record of how systems are used".

 - **Event Logging**
    - Records measurable changes caused by system events.